DmitriBogdanov/hatman-game/README.md

 **The player character** is a spirit trying to escape its limbo-like realm by moving forward through **an increasingly dangerous world**.

-**The world** itself is comprised of **12 distinct maps**, each map contains several safe zones that function a checkpoints.
+**The world** itself is comprised of **12 distinct maps**, each map contains several safe zones that function as checkpoints.

 **Map progression** is mostly linear, each map contains a multitude of secrets and optional pathways that **reward exploration**.

-**Power progression** is based around **finding stat-boosting artifacts** during the exploration, these artifacts make are crucial for being able to handle late-game enemies.
+**Power progression** is based around **finding stat-boosting artifacts** during the exploration, these artifacts are crucial for being able to handle late-game enemies.

 **The combat system** is mostly based around methodically **dodging enemy attacks** and striking during the safe window.